Xie Fang: Life and career

 Xie was born in Huangpi, Hubei, China and grew up in Shanghai.
 Both of her parents were teachers at a Christian school.
-Her parents became increasingly involved with the Communist Party of China; this would influence her career by acting in more "revolutionary" plays like The White Haired Girl.
+Her parents became increasingly involved with the Chinese Communist Party; this would influence her career by acting in more "revolutionary" plays like The White Haired Girl.
 She graduated from an all-girls' high school in 1951, and started acting shortly after.
 She joined acting troupe SOUTH backstage and began singing in the opera.
 Xie married in 1957.
 In 1959, Xie starred in Song of Youth; this was her break out role.
 She signed with Beijing Film Studio in 1963.
 Xie, then, would star in the Xie Jin film Two Stage Sisters in 1964.
 She was the recipient of the Golden Phoenix Award in 1995 for her contributions to Chinese cinema.

-In addition to being an actress, Xie is also an author.
+In addition to being an actress, Xie was also an author.
+She died in Beijing on 19 December 2024, at the age of 89.